openjdm/openjdm.github.io/book/mental_accounting.md

 smaller gain, and this allows them to reduce the psychological penalty of loss aversion.
 Finally, people tend to segregate small gains from larger losses.
-For example, the majority of research subjects believe that Person A who has to pay \$175 to repair a car is less happy than Person B who has to pay \$200 to repair a car but who won \$25 from an office football pool (Thaler, 1985).
+For example, the majority of research subjects believed that Person A who has to pay \$175 to repair a car would be less happy than Person B who has to pay \$200 to repair a car but who won \$25 from an office football pool (Thaler, 1985).
-Intuitively, this makes sense because such segregation allows Person B to see the small winning as a silver lining.
+Intuitively, this makes sense because such segregation allows Person B to see the small winning as a "silver lining".
 From the value function, this also makes sense since the gain function is the steepest at the origin.
 Combining small gains with larger losses would reduce the magnitude of displeasure.
 However, this reduction